microsoft/rushjs.io-website/pages/commands/rush_init-deploy.md

 usage: rush init-deploy [-h] -p PROJECT_NAME [-s SCENARIO]

 (EXPERIMENTAL) Use this command to initialize a new scenario config file for use with "rush deploy".
-The default filename is common/config/rush/deploy. json.
+The default filename is common/config/rush/deploy.json.
 However, if you need to manage multiple deployments with different settings, you can use use "--scenario" to create additional config files.

 Optional arguments: